mukunda-/oncache/oncrypt/encryption.spec.md

 RECV [16 bytes] Client salt (decided by remote).
 Salt for client->remote communication.
                 This initializes the cipher on the client side.
 SEND [8 bytes] Key selector.
 This is the name of the key to use, similar to the public
                part of a keypair.
+Pad the key name with NUL bytes to 8 bytes.
 RECV [4 bytes] Status.
 "OKAY", or "FAIL" if the key is not recognized.

 (Data is encrypted beyond this point)

 RECV [16 bytes] Cipher test (random bytes).
 This test is mirrored back to the remote to
-                verify that you have the key.
-Otherwise an attacker could send random data and hope it aligns with a message that causes an error.
+                verify that you have the key and are using the same cipher algorithm.
 SEND [16 bytes] Cipher test (mirrored random bytes).

 (Stream encryption is established)
 ```